 The overall crime rate in Benton is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-The percentage of adults in Benton who are college-educated is close to the national average for all communities of 21.84%: 18.15% of the adults in Benton have a bachelor's degree or advanced degree.
+In terms of college education, Benton is nearly on par with the US average for all cities of 21.84%: 18.15% of adults 25 and older in Benton have a bachelor's degree or advanced degree.

 The per capita income in Benton in 2022 was $29,178, which is upper middle income relative to Mississippi, and lower middle income relative to the rest of the US.
 This equates to an annual income of $116,712 for a family of four.